Jerrydotpy/EpikCordGuide/docs/guides/slashcommands.md

 # Slash Commands

-This page will show you how to use Slash Commands with Pycord.
+This page will show you how to use Slash Commands with EpikCord.py.

 !!! important
 	To create commands in a guild, your app must be authorized with the `applications.commands` scope.
 In order to make commands work within a guild, the guild must authorize your application with the `applications.commands` scope.
 The `bot` scope is not enough.